MicheleCazzola/fingerprint-spoofing/README.md

 four lines for minDCF and four lines for actDCF).
 Analyze the results.
 Are there values of γ and C that provide better results?
 Are the scores well calibrated?
 How the result compare to previous models?
 Are there characteristics of the dataset that can be better captured by RBF kernels?

+## Lab10 - Gaussian Mixture Model
+In this section we apply the GMM models to classification of the project data.
+1. For each of the two classes, we need to decide the number of Gaussian components (hyperparameter of the model).
+Train full covariance models with different number of components for each class (suggestion: to avoid excessive training time you can restrict yourself to models with up to 32 components).
+Evaluate the performance on the validation set to perform model selection (again, you can use the minimum DCF of the different models for the target application).
+Repeat the analysis for diagonal models.
+What do you observe?
+Are there combinations which work better?
+Are the results in line with your expectation, given the characteristics that you observed in the dataset?
+Are there results that are surprising?
+(Optional) Can you find an explanation for these surprising results?
+2. We have analyzed all the classifiers of the course.
+For each of the main methods (GMM, logistic regression, SVM — we ignore MVG since its results should be significantly worse than those of the other models, but feel free to test it as well) select the best performing candidate.
+Compare the models in terms of minimum and actual DCF.
+Which is the most promising method for the given application?
+3. Now consider possible alternative applications.
+Perform a qualitative analysis of the performance of the three approaches for different applications (keep the models that you selected in the previous step).
+You can employ a Bayes error plot and visualize, for each model, actual and minimum DCF over a wide range of operating points (e.g. log-odds ranging from −4 to +4 ).
+What do you observe?
+In terms of minimum DCF, are the results consistent, preserving the relative ranking of the systems?
+What about actual DCF?
+Are there models that are well calibrated for most of the operating point range?
+Are there models that show significant miscalibration?
+Are there models that are harmful for some applications?
+We will see how to deal with these issue in the last laboratory.